Thieves steal more than $1M in vehicles from North Carolina car dealerships, videos show

-CHARLOTTE, N.C.
-(WJZY) – Car thefts, including those in which vehicles are stolen directly from dealerships, are on the rise.
+Car thefts, including those in which vehicles are stolen directly from dealerships, are on the rise.
+KTLA’s sister station WJZY reports.

 In the past three weeks, Nexstar’s WJZY has obtained video of at least four different incidences of thieves brazenly stealing cars from dealerships in North Carolina alone.